erinliu805/cs326-final-lambda/README.md

 # cs326-final-lambda
-A forum for UMass student to share their off-campus living experiences
+This is a project building a forum for UMass students to share their off-campus living experiences